Why All-through Schools Deliver a Seamless Education Experience

 Many of us will remember the summer before we moved into ‘big school’.
 The excitement of a new school mixed with trepidation as we worried about ‘fitting in’.
 For some it is a chance to reinvent themselves, for others it presents an unsettling experience.

-Adjusting to a new environment and social group takes time and as Head of St George’s, Scotland largest all-through girls’ school, I appreciate the rich opportunities our structure presents.
+Adjusting to a new environment and social group takes time and I appreciate the rich opportunities our all-through school structure presents.

 Transitions, whether from pre-school into primary 1 or from primary to secondary education, can be very challenging for students.
 The transition to secondary school in particular can have a detrimental impact on children’s wellbeing at such a key stage in their development.
 This coincides with significant social, emotional and physiological changes in the lives of young people, which often results in a shift in focus away from learning and can have a significant effect.